 The author seems to be implying that the dark traits are the only factors associated with being a cybercriminal.
 However, research on the social psychology of evil shows four primary roots of such behavior.
 Individuals, for example, may perform such behavior because it is a good way to get an income independent of any personality trait.
 Therefore, the reason why a cybercrime occurs is not necessarily due to just the personality of the offender.
 Related to this are other contextual factors which may be associated with cybercrime—For example, state-sponsored cybercrime may have entirely different antecedents than criminal cybercrime.
 The author has part of this when the situational characteristics of cybercrime are described but I would add much more on the context and its interactions with the personalities of both the offender and victim.

 My response: I thank the reviewer for this important comment.
-The book does not argue that there is a direct relationship between dark tetrad and cybercrime.
-The contention is that the book focuses on this specific relationship without overlooking the fact that moderators and mediators affect this relationship.
-The book will emphasize the potential effect of the situational constraints and present specific moderators and mediators mentioned in the studies that will be incorporated.
+The book does not argue that there is a direct relationship between the dark tetrad and cybercrime.
+The book focuses on this specific relationship without overlooking the fact that moderators and mediators affect this relationship.
+The book will emphasize the potential effects of situational constraints and present specific moderators and mediators mentioned in the studies.
+These will be incorporated into the discussion.
 One of my papers deals specifically with this issue and emphasizes the critical role of moderators and mediators in the relationship between the dark triad and Counterproductive Work Behavior (CWB) (see Aaron Cohen, “Are they among us?
 A conceptual framework of the relationship between psychopathy in the workplace and counterproductive work behaviors (CWBs), Human Resource Management Review, 2016, 26(1), 69-85. https://doi.org/10.1016/j.hrmr.2015.07.003).

 Finally, in my dark side course, I try to discuss the issue of those (victims) which fall prey to being manipulated in such situations.
 Once again, I have found interactions between offender and victim which should be address.

 My response: The book will discuss in the relevant chapters the issue of the victims.
 Each chapter will have a specific section about the adverse outcomes of cybercrime and misconduct.
-In addition, the book will cover the characteristics of people that make them more vulnerable to cybercrime and cyber misconduct performed by dark tetrads.
+In addition, the book will cover the characteristics of people that make them more vulnerable to cybercrime and cyber misconduct perpetrated by dark tetrads.

 Preface: Is it well written and otherwise compelling?